Diarmuid Lynch: Career

-Emigration to US
+Migration to USA

-Lynch accepted an offer of employment from his uncle Cornelius Dunlea in New York.
-His skill as an organiser was soon recognised having joined the New York Philo-Celtic Society in the summer of 1897.
+Lynch accepted an offer of employment from his uncle Cornelius Dunlea in New York and his skill as an organiser was soon recognised having joined the New York Philo-Celtic Society, established for the preservation of the Irish language and culture in the Irish-American nationalist community, in the summer of 1897.
 By December of that year, he had been elected secretary.
 Within a short period, membership in the organisation had almost quadrupled.
-The primary function of the society was the preservation of the Irish language and culture in the Irish-American nationalist community.
-Lynch "was convinced that restoration of the Irish language would increase the self respect of the Irish people."
+Lynch "was convinced that restoration of the Irish language would increase the self respect of the Irish people".
 His activities in New York, and in particular his work for the Irish language, saw him elevated to the position of the State President of the Gaelic League of the State of New York.
-It was this role which would bring him to the attention of the Clan na Gael leadership of John Devoy, its president, and Daniel F. Cohalan, two of the most important figures in Irish-American politics.
-It was Lynch and his persuasive powers that influenced Judge Cohalan to accept "that the propagation of the language, instead of hindering the objective of the Clan, was essential to its achievement."
+It was this role which would bring him to the attention of the Clan na Gael leadership of John Devoy and Judge Daniel F. Cohalan, two of the most important figures in Irish-American politics.
+Lynch's persuasive powers influenced Cohalan to accept "that the propagation of the language, instead of hindering the objective of the Clan, was essential to its achievement".

 As Lynch's reputation grew so did his sphere of influence.
-Before he returned to Ireland in 1907, he could boast a circle of friends, including Jeremiah O'Donovan Rossa, Dr Thomas Addis Emmet, Ricard O'Sullivan Burke, John J. Breslin and Tom Clarke.
+Before he returned to Ireland in 1907, he could boast a circle of friends that included Jeremiah O'Donovan Rossa, Dr Thomas Addis Emmet, Ricard O'Sullivan Burke, John J. Breslin and Tom Clarke.

 Having spent almost eleven years in America, Lynch decided to return to Ireland.
 He had been back in 1902 for a short period, when, with the aid of Liam de Róiste, he had organised an Irish cultural feis at Minane Bridge.

 Return to Ireland

-On his return to Ireland, he was employed by Thomas McKenzie & Sons, Dublin, a large wholesaler of agricultural supplies.
+On his return to Ireland, he was employed by Thomas McKenzie & Sons, Dublin, an agricultural supplies wholesaler.
 He later joined the IRB at the invitation of Seán T. O'Kelly.
-By 1911 he had been appointed to the IRB Supreme Council as the Divisional Representative for Munster.
+By 1911 he had been appointed to the IRB Supreme Council as the divisional representative for Munster.

 Lynch played a role in the planning of the 1916 Easter Rising.
 He was chosen by Patrick Pearse to go to Tralee and identify the best area to land German arms.
 Lynch reported directly to Pearse that Fenit would be the most secure location for the proposed landing.
 At this time, he was the only member of the IRB Supreme Council to attend meetings of the even more secret IRB Military Council.

 After Eoin MacNeill cancelled the orders for the planned manoeuvres over the Easter period, Lynch attended a hastily arranged meeting at 27 Hardwick Street, which also included Pearse, Thomas MacDonagh, Joseph Mary Plunkett and Seán Mac Diarmada, at which it was decided to go ahead with the Rising.